simonho288/chatbotcms-wcbot-server-2/README.md

 #### Build & deploy the shopping cart website

 The shopping cart building processes is to minify the source codes and copy to the destination directory `/shopping-cart/`.
 It uses Gulp to build.
-There has two main tasks defined in `gulpfile.js`:
+There is two main tasks defined in `gulpfile.js`:

 Task 1: Build the shopping cart